ElephtAI/Learning-Notes/Paper_sum.md

 * **Abstract**:

 > Graph embedding methods represent nodes in a continuous vector space, preserving information from the graph (e.g. by sampling random walks).
 There are many hyper-parameters to these methods (such as random walk length) which have to be manually tuned for every graph.
-In this paper, we replace random walk hyper-parameters with trainable parameters that we automatically learn via backpropagation.
+In this paper, we replace random walk hyper-parameters with **trainable parameters that we automatically learn via backpropagation**.
 In particular, we learn a novel attention model on the power series of the transition matrix, which guides the random walk to optimize an upstream objective.
-Unlike previous approaches to attention models, the method that we propose utilizes attention parameters exclusively on the data (e.g. on the random walk), and not used by the model for inference.
+Unlike previous approaches to attention models, the method that we propose **utilizes attention parameters exclusively on the data** (e.g. on the random walk), and **ot used by the model for inference**.
 We experiment on link prediction tasks, as we aim to produce embeddings that best-preserve the graph structure, generalizing to unseen information.
-We improve state-of-the-art on a comprehensive suite of real world datasets including social, collaboration, and biological networks.
-Adding attention to random walks can reduce the error by 20% to 45% on datasets we attempted.
+We improve state-of-the-art on a comprehensive suite of real world datasets including social, collaboration, and biological networks. **Adding attention to random walks** can reduce the error by 20% to 45% on datasets we attempted.
 Further, our learned attention parameters are different for every graph, and our automatically-found values agree with the optimal choice of hyper-parameter if we manually tune existing methods.

+* **Key notes**:
+    - **Unsupervised graph embedding methods**:
+        - **[i]** sample pair-wise relationships from the graph through **random walks** and **counting node co-occurance**
+        - **[ii]** train an embedding model (using *skipgram of word2vec*) to learn representations that encode pairwise node similarities
+        - **[Problem]**: significantly depend on hyper-parameters (e.g. length of random walk)
+    - In this work, the author replace the hyper-parameter (`C` for *length of random walk*; `Q` for *context distribution*) with **trainable** parameters: (-> automatically learned for each graph)
+        - pose **graph embedding** as end2end learning (the above discrete 2 steps random walk co-occurance sampling)
+        - followed by **representation learning**: <u>joint using a closed-form expectation over the graph adjacency matrix</u>
+    - **contraibution** summary:
+        - **[1]** propose extendible family of graph attention models -> **learn arbitrary context distribution**
+        - **[2]** show optimal hyper-parameter (found by manual tunining) agrees
+        - **[3]** evaluate a number of challenging link prediction tasks

 ---